Frequently Asked Questions

-Angelenos are required to wear face coverings when they frequent an essential business and when they do a curbside or doorside pick-up of an order.
+Angelenos are required to wear face coverings when they frequent any business and when they do a curbside or doorside pick-up of an order.
 You can find links to local manufacturers selling face coverings at the L.A.
 Protects website.

 Resources for Businesses

 What assistance is available for businesses impacted by COVID-19?

 Washington’s coronavirus relief bill includes $349 billion in Small Business Administration loans.
 The package establishes two types of loans: